Stratus Properties Inc. (STRS) CEO Beau Armstrong on Q4 2019 Results - Earnings Call Transcript

 Revenue and our Leasing Operations segment totaled $16.2 million in 2019, up from $8.2 million last year, the increase primarily reflect the commitment of [technical difficulty].
 Operating income in the segment in 2019 increased to $8.3 million from $1.9 million last year, which primarily reflects the 2019 recognition of $5.7 million of pre-tax gains on sales of Barton Creek village, and a retail pad subject to a ground lease located in the Circle C community.
 The decrease in income from discontinued operations in 2019 [technical difficulty] was primarily a result of lower hotel revenue.

-Hotel revenues totaled $35.2 million in 2019, compared to $37.9 million in 2018.
-The decrease was primarily result of reduced group business transient weekend business and lower food and beverage sales.
-Revenue per available room was $235 in 2019, compared to $245 in 2018.
+Hotel revenues totaled $35.2 million in 2019 compared to $37.9 million in 2018.
+The decrease was primarily a result of reduced group business and transient weekend business and lower food and beverage sales.
+Revenue per available room was $235 in 2019 compared to $245 in 2018.
 Entertainment revenues totaled $24.6 million in 2019, compared to $22.5 million in 2018.
 The increase was due to the increase in the number of events hosted and higher event attendance at ACL Live.
 ACL Live hosted 264 events and sold approximately 260,000 tickets in 2019, up from 240 events and the sale of approximately 214,000 tickets in 2018.

-Moving forward to our capital management [technical difficulty] 2019, excluding debt and cash included in the Block 21 discontinued operations.
-Consolidated debt increased by $72.3 million to $224.6 million and consolidated cash totaled of $8.8 million, compared with consolidated debt of $152.3 million, and consolidated cash of $7.9 million on December 31 2018.
+Moving forward to our capital management, at December 31, 2019, excluding debt and cash included in the Block 21 discontinued operations, consolidated debt increased by $72.3 million to $224.6 million and consolidated cash totaled $8.8 million compared with consolidated debt of $152.3 million, and consolidated cash of $7.9 million on December 31, 2018.

-Purchases and development of real estate properties included the operating cash flows, and capital expenditures included in investing cash flows totaled $73.8 million for 2019 primarily related to the development of The Saint Mary, Kingwood Place, The Santal and other Barton Creek properties.
-This compares to $105.6 million for 2018 primarily related to the purchase of Kingwood Place land and development of [technical difficulty]
+Purchases and development of real estate properties included in operating cash flows, and capital expenditures included in investing cash flows totaled $73.8 million for 2019, primarily related to the development of The Saint Mary, Kingwood Place, The Santal, and other Barton Creek properties.
+This compares to $105.6 million for 2018, primarily related to the purchase of The Kingwood Place land and development of The Santal [technical difficulty] and The Saint Mary.

 We expect the sale of Block 21 to generate net proceeds before taxes of approximately $120 million, and after tax proceeds of approximately $100 million.
-After using some of the net proceeds to fully pay the balance of our $60 million American bank credit facility, we expect to have approximately $60 million of cash and the full $60 million of availability under the revolver, which matures in June of this year.
+After using some of the net proceeds to fully pay the balance of our $60 million Comerica Bank credit facility, we expect to have approximately $60 million of cash and the full $60 million of availability under the revolver, which matures in June of this year.

 Thank you.
 I will now turn the call back to Beau for his closing remarks.